 Nearly half of Black Americans from 18 to 30 years old were especially worried about HIV and AIDS when it comes to people they know.
-That figure of 46 percent was more than three times the number for White people, a survey conducted by the Henry J. Kaiser Family Foundation found.
-The survey was published Thursday., one day before the annual observation of World AIDS Day.
+That figure of 46 percent was more than three times the number for White people, a 2017 survey survey conducted by the Henry J. Kaiser Family Foundation found.

 Exacerbating those findings are the fact that Black Americans “account for a higher proportion of new HIV diagnoses, those living with HIV, and those ever diagnosed with AIDS, compared to other races/ethnicities,” according to the Centers for Disease Control and Prevention (CDC).